mratoi/Etymology-statistics-in-Romanian/README.md

 MIT License

 ## Project status
-The project is finalized, but one could always add more words on the lists of words of different origins, as this are far of comprehensive.
+The project is finalized, but one could always add more words on the lists of words of different origins, as these are still faraway from complete.

 ## References
 1. Miller-Broomfield, Clara: “Romanian: The forgotten Romance language”.
 Dialogue: The UNRAVEL Blog.
 February 12,2015. https://unravellingmag.com/articles/romanian-theforgotten- romance-language/ Issue 2.
 Language Profiles.

 2. Languagevolcano: “Closest language to LAtin-Romanian?”.
 Language Volcano Blog. https://languagevolcano.